Complete Guide

 You are not imagining this.
 You are not overreacting.
-Your body is responding to a measurable biological cascade — and you deserve to understand exactly what that cascade is, why it’s happening, and what the evidence says about what you can actually do about it.
+Your body is responding to a measurable biological cascade — and you deserve to understand exactly what that cascade is, why it is happening, and what the evidence says about what you can actually do about it.

 This is the complete guide.
 Not the 60-second version squeezed into an appointment, and not the vague "hormone harmony" content that circulates through wellness blogs without ever naming the mechanism.
 This is the physiology, the data, and the honest timeline — in plain language, without the toxic positivity or the clinical distance.